arslaan5/Legal-Document-Assistant/README.md

 ## 4. Architecture

-The Legal Document Assistant follows this basic flow:
+The LexiAssist follows this basic flow:
 1. The user enters a query on the frontend.
 2. The query is received by the backend and converted into vector embeddings.
 3. These embeddings are then searched in the Pinecone vector database using similarity search.